 Why 3D Print Minis?

 There’s a lot of great reasons to use 3D printing in your miniature Hobby.
-You can print incredibly detailed models.
+You can incredibly detailed 3d printed custom miniatures.
 Albeit not quite to the same quality level as the extruded plastic models you will get from retail.
 But still god enough to exist as parts of your armies.
 They’re great for making a great multitude of terrain pieces.
 But the best thing is making custom components and conversion parts for existing models.
 Think Weapons, Emblems and armour pieces.

 Another fun thing to do with 3D printers is making yourself some hobby tools or supporting components.
 You can make a brush or paint holders, storage for your models, water pots and mini holders.
-A fan favourite Miniature painter Garfy, who is very active in the community and has written a ton of incredible guides over on Tale of Painters (one of my personal favourite blogs) has even started up his own little business making some of the best Miniature handles you can buy.
+A fan favourite Miniature Painter Garfy, who is very active in the community and has written a ton of incredible guides over on Tale of Painters (one of my personal favourite blogs) has even started up his own 3d printed miniatures business, making some of the Best Miniature Painting Handles you can buy.

 Print Quality & types of 3D Printer.